algoraveindia/algoraveindia.github.io/_posts/2024-04-02-ICASSP-Hyd-Algorave.markdown

  [Algorave India](https://instagram.com/algorave_india)

 Terms & Conditions:
-1. Entry is limited and based on wether we can accomodate you in the space.
+1. Entry is limited and based on whether we can accomodate you in the space.

 2. Music Tech India and Algorave India reserve the right to refuse admission/reject a visitor appearing to be intoxicated, under the influence of drugs or causing any kind of nuisance or otherwise behaving dangerously or inappropriately.